Social Justice and Community Studies

-Saint Mary's University is in K’jipuktuk, Mi’kma’ki, the Ancestral and Unceded Territory of the Mi’kmaq People
+Saint Mary's University is in Kjipuktuk, Mi’kma’ki, the Ancestral and Unceded Territory of the L'nu'k*

-As of September 2018, the Social Justice & Community Studies Minor Program will offer university students in all faculties, and social justice and community engaged professionals, the intersectional knowledge necessary to engage in problem solving, organizational work, and public deliberation in a range of complex social issues.
+The Social Justice & Community Studies Minor Program offers university students in all faculties, and social justice and community engaged professionals, the intersectional knowledge necessary to engage in problem solving, organizational work, and public deliberation in a range of complex social issues.

 See Social Justice & Community Studies course options here.

 SJCS positions Students and Professionals for Future Opportunities through:

 - Social justice-informed and community-engaged training for further study in undergraduate, professional and graduate programs;

 - Training for social justice-informed and grassroots community-engaged employment in the civil service and government; politics and social policy; non-profit/non-governmental organizations; unions and labour relations; social advocacy and research; international organizations and relations; social work; education; law; journalism; medicine and nursing; socially responsible business; university and college administration.

 Meet our Social Justice & Community Studies faculty and staff here.